-My friend Max and I created a small web app to filter modern e-commerce solutions by type and features.
+We’ve created a small web app to filter modern eCommerce solutions by type and features.
 It’s available here:

-Here’s what developers should keep in mind when choosing a headless (or not) e-commerce stack.
+Here’s what developers should keep in mind when choosing a decoupled eCommerce stack.

 Which touchpoints do you really need to sell on?